Joe Hammond

 Joseph William Hammond (10 July 1902 – 25 December 1990) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Family

-His brother, Bob Hammond also played VFL football for Hawthorn and St Kilda.
+His brother, Bob Hammond, also played VFL football, representing both Hawthorn and St Kilda.

 Football

 Hammond, a Broadford recruit, was a defender and ruckman.

 When he started at Essendon in 1925, the club were coming off back to back premierships, but from round six he was a regular fixture in the team.

 Hammond represented Victoria at the 1927 Melbourne Carnival.

 He was the club's vice-captain from 1930 to 1932.
 His career ended in 1932, when he badly injured his groin.